 Thomson was born in a suburb of Manchester, England, in 1856.
 He did well in school, and his professor of mathematics suggested that Thomson apply for a scholarship at Trinity College at Cambridge.
 Thomson went on to become a Fellow of Trinity College in 1880.
 He was a professor of experimental physics and launched an attempt to build mathematical models to explain the nature of atoms and electromagnetism.

 Thomson's most celebrated work came out experiments he conducted in 1897 at his Cavendish Laboratory at Cambridge University.
 He identified particles in cathode rays in a vacuum tube and correctly postulated the rays were streams of particles that were contained in atoms.
 He called the particles corpuscles.
 Thomson was correct about the existence of the particles, but these negatively charged particles are now known as electrons.
+He demonstrated a device that "steered" the path of electrons with electric and magnetic fields.
+He also measured the ratio of the electron's charge to its mass, which led to insights about how light the electron is compared to the rest of an atom.
 Thomson received the Nobel Prize for this groundbreaking work.

 In 1913, Thomson continued his experiments involving cathode rays.
 He focused his attention on canal, or anode, rays, which are beams of positive ions created in certain types of vacuum tubes.
 He projected a beam of ionized neon through magnetic and electrical fields and then measured how the beam deflected by passing it through a photographic plate.
 He discovered two separate patterns for the beam, which indicated two atoms of neon with different masses, better known as isotopes.